Action Plan Ideas

 Catherine

-4 Responses to “Action Plan Ideas”
+4 thoughts on “Action Plan Ideas

-This is a great way to leverage this tool for articling and archiving useful resources.
+1. This is a great way to leverage this tool for articling and archiving useful resources.

 I actually had the crazy thought that it might actually be easier to launch this with your students (or a smaller subset of students) rather than teachers to start.
 If the student work (and their testimonials) are powerful, it might allow teachers to “buy in”.
 I’m not sure about you, but I have found my students WAY more willing to just go along with whatever crazy hair-brained scheme I come up up than silly adults, already stuck in their ways 😉